Updated: Apr 16, 2018

 I’m also going to nip to my local garden centre to buy a few more bulbs.
 Anemones are one of my favourite flowers and I read that some varieties can be planted in spring for a summer show.

-I have bought a couple of small trees to add some spring fever to the raised beds, a creamy white weeping cherry for the side that is my ‘white’ garden room and a weeping willow for the ‘purple/blue’ garden room.
-It is already drooping with branches of silver-white catkins.
+I bought a couple of new trees a few years ago to add some spring fever to the raised beds, a creamy white weeping cherry for the side that is my ‘white’ garden room and a weeping willow for the ‘purple/blue’ garden room.

 In Your Garden